Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

 ## Project Level

 Project level documentation is where all descriptive information about your project is contained, as well as any planning decisions and process documentation specifically related to your project.
-Again, while most of these documents are created in the documentation phase, some documents such as the DMP (started before your project is funded), checklists and meeting notes (started during the planning phase), or the consort diagram [**see consort**] (started after data is collected) will be started at varying times.
+Again, while most of these documents are created in the documentation phase, some documents such as the DMP (started before your project is funded), checklists and meeting notes (started during the planning phase), or the consort diagram [**see consort**] (started after data is collected) will begin at varying times.

 ### Data Management Plan